amomen9/PostgreSQL/pgpool/Part I Install and Configure PostgreSQL for pgPool.md

 ```

 postgresql.conf sample for Every Node.
 This is a sample, but the nodes should
- have a configuration like this and these directives anyways:
+ have a configuration like this and these directives anyways.
+You can use this
+ configuration as a drop-in

 ```conf
 #------------------------------------------------------------------------------